KChen1317/pyhton-file-malip./README.md

 # pyhton-file-malip.
 python file malipulation attempts(eg a sandbox)

-this is the dev branch
+This is the master branch
-keep all new experimental code in here
+Mature code is here

+Versions
+-V.1.0